In brief

 Problem: Color looks muddy or grey

-Solution: You've added too much of the complementary/muting color.
-Unfortunately, you can't undo this - but you can shift the hue.
-Try adding more of the dominant color to bring back vibrancy, or lean into it and create a "stone" or "concrete" shade.
+Solution: Too much of the complementary muting color is in the mix.
+You cannot undo it, but you can shift the hue.
+Add more of the dominant color to bring back vibrancy, or lean into the muddy result and turn it into a stone or concrete shade.

 Problem: Colors from different brands won't blend smoothly